Worldwide Photographic Journeys

 Climate & Clothing

 Typically it will range from cool to cold in New Mexico during the tour.
 Most days are sunny with wonderful blue skies, but it can be cloudy.
 Rain or snow are uncommon.
-Most of the touring will be done from a warm vehicle and the hotels are warm.
+Most of the touring will be done from a heated vehicle and the hotels are warm.
 At the photography sites, however, particularly around dusk and dawn, the temperatures are very chilly so extra layers of clothing, including thermal underwear, are essential.

 Photographic Equipment